rodem-hep/PC-JeDi/README.md

 * On each validation epoch the full generation process is run and plots of the output distributions and some JetNet metrics are calculated

+This project uses PytorchLightning to manage training and Hydra to manage the job configuration.

 To run this code you will need to
 * Install the libraries listed in the requirements.txt using python > 3.9
 * Download the JetNet dataset {ArXiv link}